-When I entered the program in 1992, there were summer produced meetings in Herndon, two SA meetings in Northern Virginia -- one in Falls Church and one in Alexandria, which moved new meetings struggled to survive, but they gave in 1994 to Crystal City.
+When I entered the program in 1992, there were summer produced meetings in Herndon, two SA meetings in Northern Virginia -- one in Falls Church and one in Alexandria, which moved in 1994 to Crystal City.
 There were four people with more than a year of sobriety, one with five years, another with seven and two with over a year.

 In the spring of 1994, there was an additional meeting in Woodbridge, Va., my hometown.
-Something else had happened: many of the people noon meetings and nine evening meetings in who came in when I did or were struggling when I Northern Virginia.
-This is not including the five came through the doors were sober for more than a year.
-Second, there were more younger members Washington, D.C.
-For various reasons, many of -- SA's who were in their late twenties or early thirties -- trying to get sober.
+Something else had happened: many of the people who came in when I did or were struggling when I came through the doors were sober for more than a year.
+Second, there were more younger members -- SA's who were in their late twenties or early thirties -- trying to get sober.
 These two phenomena gave this struggling young member some hope.
 By the end of 1994, we had two more meetings, in Stafford and Vienna.
-The meetings started and survived because of the need we had for daily contact with other lustabolics.
+The meetings started and survived because of the need we had for daily contact with other lustaholics.